Build or fix a Selenium framework, end to end.

 Engagement shape

-Two senior SDETs.
-Flaky test analysis, wait strategy audit, architecture review, Grid infrastructure check.
-A ranked, dollarized RFC.
+Flaky test analysis, wait strategy audit, Page Object coverage review, Grid infrastructure check.
+A ranked plan with real numbers, not a list of vague concerns.

-Page Object baseline, explicit waits enforced, Docker Grid wired, first test module refactored.
+Page Object baseline established, explicit waits enforced, Docker Grid wired in, first test module refactored.
 Real flaky rate numbers in your CI dashboard.

 Page objects extracted, waits migrated, parallel execution enabled.
-The existing suite keeps running — refactored tests replace originals one module at a time.
+Refactored tests replace originals one module at a time — the existing suite never stops running.

-Allure reporting live.
-Grid stable.
-Flaky rate under 3%.
-Runbook handed to your team — or we stay on retainer.
+Allure reporting live, Grid stable, flaky rate under 3%.
+Runbook handed over, or we stay on for Selenium maintenance and support.

 Stack